Revising the quantum work fluctuation framework to encompass energy conservation: Discussion

 \section{Discussion}

-In this work, we have addressed the long-standing challenge of defining work in quantum thermodynamics by carefully reconsidering the intricate interplay between instantaneous measurements dictated by quantum mechanics and the statistical nature of thermodynamic fluctuations.
-We propose an alternative approach to existing schemes incorporating two key insights: (1) the alignment between the TPM scheme and JE for thermal states, and (2) the limitations of existing state-independent schemes in simultaneously upholding energy conservation for coherent quantum systems and reproducing the outcomes of the TPM scheme.
+In this work, we have addressed the long-standing challenge of defining work in quantum thermodynamics by carefully reconsidering the intricate interplay between measurements dictated by quantum mechanics and the statistical nature of thermodynamic fluctuations.
+We propose an alternative approach to existing schemes that incorporates two key insights: (1) the alignment between the TPM scheme and JE for thermal states, and (2) the limitations of existing state-independent schemes in simultaneously upholding energy conservation for coherent quantum systems and reproducing the outcomes of the TPM scheme.
 Central to our approach is the recognition of the need for a quantum correction to the JE.
 This necessity emerges from the understanding that even minor deviations from the TPM scheme can lead to significant discrepancies from the JE, yet these finite deviations can be strategically managed to strike a favourable balance between upholding energy conservation in coherent quantum systems and adhering to the JE.
-By relaxing certain assumptions made in previous no-go results for quantum work estimation, and by incorporating further, arbitrarily rare set of outcomes, we achieve a practical measurement scheme that can demonstrate significant accuracy.

 In particular, our proposed scheme for measuring quantum work upholds energy conservation for unmeasured processes across all states.
-While not exact, it closely replicates the outcomes of the TPM scheme for diagonal states and satisfies the quantum-corrected JE.
-This achievement is made possible by integrating (possibly large) outlier terms into the measurement process.
-The proposed circuit implementation of our framework provides a promising avenue for experimental validation and future advancements in the field of quantum thermodynamics.
+A key feature they incorporate is large-but-rare outlier terms in the measurement process.
+By combining this with a varying degree of replication of the outcomes of the TPM scheme (ranging from a small modification of both the statistics and outcomes, to a small modification of the statistics and a \emph{finite} modification of the outcomes), we can satisfy the quantum-corrected JE, with a correction of varying size (ranging from exponentially diverging, to finite).
+The proposed circuit implementation of our framework provides a concrete avenue for experimental validation and future advances in the field of quantum thermodynamics.